C-Chads/tinygl/README.md

 * Implemented glRectf

+* Implemented compiletime toggles for GL_SELECT and GL_FEEDBACK which significantly boosts performance.
+Also, implemented GL_FEEDBACK.

 Note that this Softrast **is not GL 1.1 compliant** and does not constitute a complete GL implementation.